Published 17th May 2018 & validated 16th July 2018

 The alternative scenario remains an impulse.
 It just gets corrected by an irregular flat with an unusually big b-wave.
 Such big b-waves are usually followed by sharp c-waves.
 That would most likely take the Nifty into the 10,4xx area.

 All in all, we remain optimistic to see another all-time high.
 The upside target for the year 2018 remains at least within the 11,500-11,700 points band.

 Published 17th January 2018 & amended mid-April (charts only)

 The BRIC story seems to be confirmed from our Nifty technical analysis point of view.
 The Nifty 50 swiftly made up for its losses during the worldwide financial crisis in 2008.
 We label this action as minor wave 1, which ended in 2010.

-Thereafter the Nifty elliott wave pattern shows a flatter rise in minor waves 3 and 4.
+Thereafter the Nifty Elliott wave pattern shows a flatter rise in minor waves 3 and 5.
 The flatter rise does also translate into less progress within waves 3 and 5.
 Waves 1 is longer than wave 3.
 Therefore our expectations are smaller gains within minor wave 5 than within minor wave 3.
-Last but not least it is noteworthy that momentum has been degreasing over the past couple of years relative to wave 3.
-This indeed suggests that we are currently in a fifth wave of minor degree.
+Last but not least, it is noteworthy that momentum has been decreasing over the past couple of years relative to wave 3.
+This indeed suggests that we are currently in the fifth wave of minor degree.